Learning Any-View 6DoF Robotic Grasping in Cluttered Scenes via Neural Surface Rendering: Network architecture and implementation details

 \subsubsection{Encoder}

 We use a similar encoder architecture as Convolutional Occupancy Networks (ConvONets)~\cite{Peng2020}.
 If the input is a scene voxel grid (eg. TSDF), ConvONets use a simple 3D encoder with ResNets and U-Nets.
-On the other hand, if a pointcloud input is provided, a `local' PointNet is first used to encode the scene before the U-Net stage.
-We experiment with both versions of the encoder and report results in \cref{appendix:c}.
-The encoded 3D scene is represented using three 64x64 feature planes (one for each axis pair xy, yz, xz).
-While many implicit networks have been proposed recently (\cite{Boulch2022, Chen2022}), the ConvONet has some nice properties.
+If a pointcloud input is provided, a `local' PointNet is first used to encode the scene before the U-Net stage.
+We experiment with both versions of the encoder and report results in Appendix C. The encoded 3D scene is represented using three 64x64 feature planes (one for each axis pair XY, YZ, XZ).
+While many implicit networks have been proposed~\cite{Boulch2022, Chen2022}, the ConvONet has some nice properties.
 Firstly, most other implicit reconstruction networks assume access to a full pointcloud of the scene, obtained by either sampling points on a mesh or using full 3D scans of scenes.
-The ConvONet, on the other hand, can reconstruct unseen parts of the scene by using a U-Net architecture over explicit feature grids/planes in the whole scene.
-Another advantage compared to other networks that utilize feature grids/planes \cite{Wang2022} is the faster inference time of a ConvONet, which is essential in our case since we need to perform surface rendering on both the scene-level and grasp-level in real-robot scenarios.
+The ConvONet, meanwhile, can reconstruct unseen parts of the scene by using a U-Net architecture over explicit feature grids/planes in the whole scene.
+Another advantage is that it utilizes feature grids/planes~\cite{Wang2022} is the faster inference time of a ConvONet, which is essential in our case since we need to perform surface rendering at both scene-level and grasp-level in real-robot scenarios.

 \paragraph{SE(3) Equivariance} Many recently proposed methods leverage SO(3) or SE(3) equivariance to make their networks more robust to rotations and translations~\cite{Deng2021,Huang2023}.
-Since rotational equivariance could be a viable method of obtaining viewpoint-equivariant feature extraction in our approach, we also run experiments with an SO(3) equivariant encoder leveraging VectorNeurons~\cite{Deng2021}.
+Since rotational equivariance could be a viable method for obtaining viewpoint-equivariant feature extraction, we also run experiments with an SO(3) equivariant encoder leveraging VectorNeurons~\cite{Deng2021}.
 Note that SO(3) equivariance cannot work on voxel or feature grids since they do not belong to the rotation group.
 However, we still want the local feature and scene completion capabilities of ConvONets.
 To solve this problem, we propose a hybrid VecNeuron-FeatureGrid encoder.
 The encoder uses a pointcloud input and encodes point-wise 3D equivariant features using a VectorNeuron architecture.
 These point-wise features are then pooled to obtain SO(3) \textit{invariant} features that can then be projected into the feature planes of ConvONets.
-Experimental results from this encoder are reported in \cref{appendix:c}.
+Experimental results are in Appendix C.